 Freaky Friday (2003)

-Originally a 70s flick starring Jodie Foster, Freaky Friday was remade with Jamie Lee Curtis and Lindsay Lohan in the early 2000s, with a suitably noughty soundtrack and wardrobe.
-It’s the story of an overworked Mother and her bratty teenage daughter who switch bodies after an encounter with a fortune cookie.
+One of our favourite films similar to mean Girls, this 70s flick starring Jodie Foster, Freaky Friday was remade with Jamie Lee Curtis and Lindsay Lohan in the early 2000s, with a suitably naughty soundtrack and wardrobe.
+It’s the story of an overworked mother and her bratty teenage daughter who switch bodies after an encounter with a fortune cookie.
 They are trapped like this until they start to see the world from each other’s point of view.
-Its great fun and full of energy – peak Lohan!
+It’s great fun and full of energy – peak Lohan!